OSGeo/OSGeoLive-doc/quickstart/saga_quickstart.rst

 .. image:: images/screenshots/800x600/saga_fullextent.png

-.. tip:: Saga zooms very fast, if you are lost while browsing your data, click the 'Zoom to Full Extent'button in the toolbar
+.. tip:: Saga zooms very fast, if you are lost while browsing your data, click the 'Zoom to Full Extent' button in the toolbar

 Creating shaded relief map view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~